 In another study employing satellite-borne passive microwave radiometer data that extended the analyses of the sea ice time series reported by Zwally et al. (2002) from 20 years (1979-1998) to 28 years (1979-2006), Cavalieri and Parkinson (2008) found that "the total Antarctic sea ice extent trend increased slightly, from 0.96 ± 0.61% per decade to 1.0 ± 0.4% per decade, from the 20- to 28-year period."
 The Antarctic sea ice area trend, however, remained constant at 1.2 ± 0.7% per decade.
 Its variability, however, like that of sea ice extent, declined (from ± 0.7% to ± 0.5% per decade), so that both sets of results indicated a "tightening up" of the two relationships.
 And why were these things so?
 The two researchers state that "what is driving the observed changes remains unanswered, and the physical mechanisms explaining these changes remain to be determined."

-In light of these contrasting possibilities, it is clear that the true cause of the near-three-decade-long increase in Antarctic sea ice extent cannot be stated with any confidence.
-The only thing we can conclude at this point in time, therefore, is that for some still-unproven reason, and in spite of the supposedly unprecedented increases in mean global air temperature and atmospheric CO2 concentration that the planet has experienced since the late 1970s, Antarctica sea ice extent has stubbornly refused to do what climate models say it should be doing, as it just keeps on growing.
+In light of these seemingly inconsistent facts, therefore, the only thing we can conclude at this point in time is that for some still-unproven reason, and despite the supposedly unprecedented increases in mean global air temperature and atmospheric CO2 concentration that the planet has experienced since the late 1970s, Antarctic sea ice extent has stubbornly refused to do what climate models say it should be doing, as it just keeps on growing.

 References